we will be there for you

 For more information, read our blog post titled “How Medical Bills Are Paid After an Accident.”

-Motor vehicle accidents are incredibly disrupting to your daily life.
+Vehicle accidents are incredibly disruptive to your daily life.
 In fact, the primary thought in your mind is probably “When will this all be over?”

 We totally understand, but we caution each of our clients not to settle for an unsatisfactory resolution of their case simply because they are too tired to fight anymore.
 This is what the insurance companies want—to wear you down until you give in.

-By working with an experienced Oviedo car accident attorney who has worked both sides of the law you increase the chances of getting a more favorable outcome for your case, without having to do all of the hard work yourself.
+By working with a personal injury attorney who has experience working on both sides of the law, you increase the chances of getting a more favorable outcome for your case, without having to do all of the hard work yourself.

-At Beers & Gordon, you will always work directly with an attorney—not an investigator or case worker—who will give you an honest and professional evaluation of your case.
+With our law firm, you will always work directly with a car accident lawyer—not an investigator or case worker—who will give you an honest and professional evaluation of your case.